CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Western Passage.** This passage is obstructed by rubble and features steep escarpments.
 Consider the area as difficult terrain, as described in "Difficult Terrain" in the rulebook.

 The ledge between the two escarpments is fragile.
 Any weight exceeding 100 pounds destabilizes the entire mass, sending it tumbling to the east.
 Any creature on the ledge during its collapse must attempt a CL 2 Acrobatics Check.
-Failure results in taking a bludgeon Medium Injury, with a successful save reducing it to a bludgeon Minor Injuy.
+Failure results in taking a bludgeon Medium Injury, with a successful save reducing it to a bludgeon Minor Injury.
 On a failed save, the creature also becomes prone, as outlined in "Prone" in the General Rules.

 ### 5. Overpass